-misuse the undo entry to ensure proper crash recovery.
+The last case, where buckets are split as the bucket list is expanded, is a bit more complicated.
+We must maintain consistency between two linked lists, and a page at the begining of the hash table that contains the last bucket that we successfully split.
+Here, we misuse the undo entry to ensure proper crash recovery.
 Our bucket split algorithm is idempotent, so it may be applied an arbitrary number of times to a given bucket with no ill-effects.
 Also note that (for our purposes), there is never a good reason to undo a bucket split, so we can safely apply the split whether or not the current transaction commits.

-First, an 'undo' record that checks the hash table's meta data and redoes the split if necessary is written (this record has no effect unless we crash during this bucket split).
+First, an "undo" record that checks the hash table's meta data and redoes the split if necessary is written (this record has no effect unless we crash during this bucket split).
 Second, we write (and execute) a series of redo-only records to the log.
 These encode the bucket split, and follow the linked list protocols listed above.
-Finally, we write a redo-only entry that updates the hash table's metadata.
+Finally, we write a redo-only entry that updates the hash table's metadata.10 pansion, and to allow concurrent insertions, the hash table is expanded in increments of a few thousand buckets.